TitusRobyK/seo-peek/README.md

 # SEO Peek v3

-This is the actively maintained fork of SEO Peek, stewarded by **Titus Roby K**.
+This is the actively maintained fork of SEO Peek, maintained by **Titus Roby K**.
 The original Manifest V2 extension by Sander Heilbron has been closed, so this repository keeps the project alive, modernizes it for Manifest V3, and adds a few refinements along the way.